 Tankless water heaters are a wise long-term investment.
-They have a last longer than conventional water heaters, meaning you’re extremely likely to get your investment back on a tankless water heater with installation and other upfront costs factored in.
+They last longer than conventional water heaters, meaning you’re very likely to get your investment back on a tankless water heater with installation and other upfront costs factored in.

 Hybrid Heat Pump Water Heaters

-This infographic video gives an excellent overview, not only of the way these units work, but of the insane efficiency they deliver.
+This infographic video gives an excellent overview, not just of the way these units work, but of their insane efficiency as well.

 Hybrid heat pump water heaters combine elements of both the tankless and conventional models.
 As the above video clip shows, these water heaters use whatever heat source (heat pump, gas, or electric) is most energy-efficient based on the outside temperature.
 They’ll even switch between gas and electric supply based on whichever market price is the least expensive at the time!